jordankando/jordankando.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a first year Ph.D. student in the Department of Earth and Planetary Sciences at the [University of Hawaii at Manoa](https://www.soest.hawaii.edu/earthsciences/).
+I am a second year Ph.D. student in the Department of Earth and Planetary Sciences at the [University of Hawaii at Manoa](https://www.soest.hawaii.edu/earthsciences/).
 My research is associated with the [Hawaii Institute of Geophysics and Planetology (HIGP)](https://www.higp.hawaii.edu/), where I am advised by [Dr. Shuai Li](http://www2.hawaii.edu/~shuaili/Home.html).

 I currently study visible-band images of permanently shadowed regions at the Moon's poles.
 I am searching for signs of water-ice, using a combination of observational data, laboratory spectroscopy experiments, and radiative transfer modeling.
 My broader interests concern the use of large dataset-driven techniques for studying planetary surfaces.